Broadmead Cottage, Rose Cottage, Canada House, Murphy’s Cottage

 The move was a success and the cottage rechristened “Rose Cottage” was used throughout the war as a flight office for 98 squadron even though the water was not reconnected until long after hostilities had ceased.

 Post war the cottage was used by Hawker Aircraft Company test pilot Frank Murphy as a residence and post 1986 it was used briefly by the fire service as a rescue training house, this explains the trap doors seen throughout the building.
+Later the cottage was abused during a training exercise by UK Special Forces.

 Please note: The aerodrome is private land and an active airfield.
 Access is not permitted to some of the buildings and features and we strongly discourage access without permission.